Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-vizelmts.md

-Taipy provide some visual elements dedicated to the Data Node Management.
+Taipy provides some visual elements dedicated to the Data Node Management.
 These elements are the Data Node Selector and the Data Node Viewer.

 # Data Node Selector